Team Long Road: 3 Retired Marines walking from Boston to Newport

 The two were joined in Elgin, Illinois Aug.
 18 by Marine veteran Raymond Shinohara, who served with both LeHew and Coleman in the Marines.

-LeHew and Coleman collectively served in the United States Marine Corps for 56 years on active duty and are two of America’s most highly decorated combat veterans who have served since the end of the Vietnam War, according to the the Marine veteran's Facebook page.
+LeHew and Coleman collectively served in the United States Marine Corps for 56 years on active duty and are two of America’s most highly decorated combat veterans who have served since the end of the Vietnam War, according to the the Marine veteran's social media page.

 The three Marines said they hope through their epic journey across America they can spread the word of the plight of the nations missing and killed in action, as well as reinforce the principle of never leaving a fallen comrade behind and I am my brother and sisters keeper.